 Average Rent in the GTA

-In April 2021, the trend reversed, as the monthly rental rates began increasing.
-In August 2021, the average rental rate in the GTA increased 0.9% month over month to $2,097 per month (refer to the chart below which shows the average rent in blue, and the monthly changes via the red bars).
+In April 2021, when rent hit a low of $1,972 per month, the trend reversed, and rental rates began increasing.
+In August 2021, the average rental rate in the GTA was $2,098 per month (refer to the chart below, which shows the average rent in blue and the monthly changes via the red bars).

 Average Rent by Number of Bedrooms

 The chart below looks at the average rent by bedroom type for all property types in the GTA from August 2019 to August 2022.
 The highest and lowest rent levels are marked for these four categories, as well as the August 2021 and August 2022 rent levels.

 Studio units have increased by 22% from their lowest level over the last three years $1,454 to $1,771 per month on average in August 2022.
 During the same time period, one-bedroom units increased by 19.6% from a 2021 low of $1,750 to $2,093 in August, while two-bedroom units increased a sizable 26.3% from their 2021 low of $2,175 to $2,746.